snoplus/oxsx/HOWTO.md

 Any `FitComponent`-derived object can have parameters set & gotten (via a `ParameterDict` if you like!), and renamed.
 The object also has its own name that can be changed.

+This base class will become incredibly important when we get to test statistics and fitting/optimisation - lots of OXO classes will be derived from `FitComponent`.

 ### 3.2.1.
 Function
 OXO's capital-F `Function` class is another abstract class, derived from